sushantdhiman/sequelize-benchmark/README.md

-# sequelize-benchmark
+# Sequelize Benchmark

-Benchmark which is used to record sequelize performance trends
+Benchmark which is used to record sequelize performance trends.